-Daniel Vitelli is an associate at Constantine Cannon.
+Daniel Vitelli is a partner at Constantine Cannon.
 Since joining the firm in 2010, Daniel has focused his practice on antitrust law; False Claims Act litigation; and commercial litigation, arbitration and counseling.

 Daniel’s antitrust practice includes litigation (private and class action), merger and acquisition advocacy and counseling, and company compliance and risk assessments.
 His practice covers a wide range of industries, including health care, telecommunications, technology, mining and processing of natural resources, transportation, and consumer products.

 Daniel’s False Claims Act practice encompasses litigation as well as advocacy before federal and state enforcers.
 He has represented clients in cases concerning the pharmaceutical, health care, and government defense industries.

 In addition to his legal work, Daniel is a frequent author on legal issues.
 He has published many articles on issues of antitrust law, civil procedure, and copyright law.

 Daniel graduated from Vanderbilt University Law School in 2010.
 While in law school, he was a member of the Moot Court Board, a semi-finalist in the Bass Berry & Sims Intramural Moot Court Competition, and a quarter-finalist in the Mock Trial Competition.
 In 2007 he graduated magna cum laude from Vanderbilt University, where he majored in Economics and Philosophy and minored in Music.

 Daniel is a member of the New York State Bar Association Antitrust Section, Class Action Committee.

 Daniel is admitted to practice in the State of New York, the United States Courts of Appeals for the Second Circuit, the United States District Court for the Southern District of New York, and the United States District Court for the Eastern District of New York.

 Law360, (August 5, 2016) Click here to read the article.Read More